A survey on the growth rate inequality for sphere endomorphisms: Annulus maps

-Note that this last one can be seen as a forcing, Sarkovskii type, result: let $f:S^2\to S^2$ be a degree $d$ map, where $|d|>1$.
+Note that this last one can be seen as a forcing, Sarkovskii-type, result: let $f:S^2\to S^2$ be a degree $d$ map, where $|d|>1$.
 If $f$ has a $2$-periodic totally invariant cycle, then it has the rate.

-\section{thurston maps with parabolic orbifolds}
+\section{Thurston maps with parabolic orbifolds}

-We saw in the previous section that if a branched covering $f:S^2\to S^2$ has exaclty two critical points $\{p,q\}$ verifying $f^{-1}(\{p,q\})=\{p,q\}$, then $f$ restricts to a self-covering of the open annulus.
-For a sphere branched covering, this specifical critical configuration is very restrictive, but as we have seen, quite interesting.\\
+We saw in the previous section that if a branched covering $f:S^2\to S^2$ has exactly two critical points $\{p,q\}$ verifying $f^{-1}(\{p,q\})=\{p,q\}$, then $f$ restricts to a self-covering of the open annulus.
+For a sphere branched covering, this specific critical configuration is very restrictive, but as we have seen, quite interesting.

 In this section we dive further in this direction and focus on the structure of the postcritical set: are there hypotheses on this set that guarantee the desired growth rate?
 We showed in \cite{thurston} that for Thurston maps with parabolic orbifolds either the growth rate is satisfied, or the structure of the postcritical set is exactly as in the counterexample $(r,\theta)\mapsto (2r, 2\theta)$: there are exactly two critical points which are fixed and totally invariant.
-We will define Thurston maps and parabolic orbifolds soon, but we first give a little context. \\
+We will define Thurston maps and parabolic orbifolds soon, but we first give a little context.

 Thurston maps with parabolic (also called non-hyperbolic) orbifolds were completely classified in \cite{dh}.
 It turns out that these maps can be lifted to degree $d$ covering maps $(|d|>1)$ of either the open annulus or the torus, or even act directly on the open annulus by restriction (for example, when there are exactly two totally invariant critical points as in the map $(r,\theta)\mapsto (2r, 2\theta)$).
-So topologically, parabolic orbifolds are quotients of torus or open annulus endomorphisms \footnote{ The converse statement is also true: quotients of torus and annulus endomorphisms have parabolic orbifolds.
-This was proved by the author and S.Llavayol in \cite{qote}.}, where the quotient may be trivial.\\
+So topologically, parabolic orbifolds are quotients of torus or open annulus endomorphisms\footnote{The converse statement is also true: quotients of torus and annulus endomorphisms have parabolic orbifolds.
+This was proved by the author and S. Llavayol in \cite{qote}.}, where the quotient may be trivial.